-1.2 A breach of these Regulations means that a student acts or behaves in a manner which is inconsistent with the statements above or assists others in doing so.
+- 1.2 A breach of these Regulations means that a student acts or behaves in a manner which is inconsistent with the statements above or assists others in doing so.
 This may occur as a result of mistake, negligence or as a result of intentional misconduct.
-The University specifically recognises each of the following as a breach of these Regulations and examples of each type of conduct can be found in guidance available from Quality Handbook.
-There may be other breaches of academic integrity which are not specifically referred to here, and some breaches may fall into more than one category.
-Specific breaches are:

-- 1.2.1 Plagiarism: is the use of ideas, intellectual property or work of others without acknowledgement or permission, as appropriate. - 1.2.2 Cheating/Collusion: is any action before, during or after an examination or assessment by which the student seeks to gain unfair advantage or assists another student to do so. - 1.2.3 Falsification: is any attempt to present fictitious or distorted data, evidence, references, experimental results or other material and/or knowingly to make use of such material. - 1.2.4 Recycling: is where a piece of work which has already been used in one context is used again (without declaration and without the University's permission) in another context. - 1.2.5 Breaching ethical standards: is failing to comply with your ethical obligations when carrying out your Academic Work as set out in the University Ethics Policy and the applicable ethical requirements for your subject area, such as failing to obtain free and informed consent. - 1.2.6 Misconduct in Research: includes any of the above examples in relation to research and/or other factors including a failure to comply with regulatory, legal and professional obligations such as a breach of confidentiality, infringement of intellectual property rights, failure to take due care for participants in research or of personal data, and abuse of research subjects or materials (including artefacts). - 1.3 Breaches that are committed through inexperience or lack of understanding and which are limited in scope or their effect on the Academic Work concerned may be considered by the University to be a Minor breach of academic integrity.
-All other instances shall be considered a Major breach of academic integrity.
+The University specifically recognises each of the following as a breach of these Regulations and examples of each type of conduct can be found in guidance available from the University's Quality Handbook.
+There may be other breaches of Academic Integrity which are not specifically referred to here, and some breaches may fall into more than one category.
+Specific breaches are: - 1.2.1 Plagiarism: is the use of ideas, intellectual property, or work of others (including that of another student) without appropriate acknowledgement and/or indication, thereby presenting someone else's work and/or ideas as your own. - 1.2.2 Cheating: is any action before, during, or after an examination or assessment by which you seek to gain unfair advantage or assist another student to do so.
+This includes the possession of unauthorised material or technology during an examination and attempting to access unseen assessment materials in advance of an examination. - 1.2.3 Collusion: is working with another student or students in an unauthorised way to create academic work that should be created by a student independently. - 1.2.4 External authorship/assistance: is where you present work as your own that has been created using unauthorised external input including ghost-writing or use of commercial essay mills or any other form of contract cheating, whether that input is obtained on a commercial basis or not. - 1.2.5 Falsification: is any attempt to present fictitious or distorted data, evidence, references, experimental results, or other material and/or knowingly to make use of such material. - 1.2.6 Recycling: (sometimes referred to as self-plagiarism) is where a piece of work or part thereof which has already been used in one context is used again (without appropriate acknowledgement or authorisation) in another context. - 1.2.7 Breaching ethical standards: is failing to comply with your ethical obligations when carrying out your academic work as set out in the University Ethics Policy and the applicable ethical requirements for your subject area, such as failing to obtain free and informed consent. - 1.2.8 Misconduct in Research: includes any of the above breaches in relation to research and/or other factors including a failure to comply with regulatory, legal and professional obligations such as a breach of confidentiality, infringement of intellectual property rights, failure to take due care for participants in research or of personal data, and abuse of research subjects or materials (including artefacts). - 1.3 Breaches that are committed through inexperience or lack of understanding and which are limited in scope or their effect on the academic work concerned may be considered by the University to be Minor breaches of Academic Integrity.
+All other instances shall be considered a Major breach of Academic Integrity.